pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 cite="https://en.wikipedia.org/wiki/Citizen_science#History">amateurship
 instead of money-biased technical bureaucrats</q>.'

-### Determining Research Quality

-I am not of the opinion that amateurs should be given only academic drudgework, but that everyone should have the opportunity to meaningfully participate at every level of the knowledge creation process.

-Yet we all vary in knowledge and skill levels.
-How can we ensure the quality of research outputs?
-We don't have any commonly accepted Authorities of Omniscience to ask to verify the accuracy of our research.
-Over the centuries, we have had to resort to our peers.

-What is the purpose of vetting or peer review?
-Simply to have an established authority whose output we can depend on with some semblance of trust.
-Review is mainly a filtering mechanism!
-The goal was to exclude as many papers as possible so as to reduce the incremental costs of printing.
-This had the added benefit of reducing [information overload] for the consumer reader.
-On the other hand, peer review also helped good papers become better by giving criticism and editorial feedback to the authors.

-{::comment}Also, researchers didn't publish because they had to for their grant, so they could continue surviving.
-They published when they had something valuable to say.
-Imagine how much the publication volume of research papers would reduce if that principle was followed today!{:/comment}

-### Iterating Research

-For some research questions, that is a good way to go, but for most,

-Over the last decade software development processes have evolved from a monolithic [waterfall model]{:.external} to more [iterative]{:.external}
-methodologies.
-It just didn't work to go through one giant iteration when designing a complicated software system.
-It is much more efficient to go through many small iterations through the development process, getting feedback from the project owners along the way.

-Research is, by nature, iterative.
-It is very uncommon to come to a correct conclusion to any sophisticated research question in one fell swoop.
-Yet the research paper model promotes the idea that the research needs to be completely finished before it can be published.
-It doesn't have to be this way.
-For many fields, the research paper is not a good fit for the publication of research.
-It's just the way it has been done for hundreds of years.
-Research is an iterative process, so a realtime, iterative model for research publication would be a much better solution to the problem.
-Research outputs need to be published little by little, instead of as one perfected, monolithic publication at the end.
-It's is better to get the research out there to invite collaboration and peer review during earlier phases of the research process.
-As research progresses, the research outputs are presented in an incremental, natural way.

-As is practiced in traditional research, the pre-publication peer review makes more sense in a print paradigm, where a paper is printed once and can't be changed after publication.
-While we are familiar with this paradigm, and much of academia uses it, paper publications are just not a very good fit for the research process.
-It was just all that was available at the time.

-If you are not convinced, take a look at the open-source software movement.
-Software is not research, but the underlying development processes are very similar.
-A software developer's research output is, if you will, the source code.
-Using some sort of iterative methodology, the developer will piece little bits of functionality together until, eventually, he will arrive at a sophisticated product.
-The researcher "develops" conclusions in a similar manner.
-That product may include a nicely written paper, but all the underlying research needs to be openly accessible as well.

-#### Asynchronous Research

-We don't just need an acceleration of science---we need a completely different paradigm.

-The questions don't change but the answers do
---- Dan Reed

 ## Technological Foundations of Research Publication

 We live in a different time now than when Sir Isaac Newton was around---a time